dgodovich/personal_logseq/pages/Faculty Talks.md

 		- lab model species are super inbred with limited variation, and are artificially selected
 		- Outbred species are varied and have evolved traits
 			- But there's no molecular tools
-		- Skin pigmentation is the model
+		- Skin patterning pigmentation is the model
-		-
+		- Sugar gliders
+			- marsupial allows you to look at the embryo and put it back to keep growing -
 - [[Sep 11th, 2025]]
 	- [[Danelle Devenport]]
 		- sabbatical this year so open to new directions